Greater Lansing has Lake and River Fun for Boating Adventures

 There are so many places to get out on the water around Greater Lansing!

-River Town Adventures 305 City Market Dr, Lansing, 48912 2022 Season Opening Date: To Be Announced Soon One of our favorite places to kayak not only because of their kayak rentals but also because of the super fun-themed adventures they plan throughout the seasons!
-They make it really easy for families to spend quality time right in the heart of Downtown Lansing. |
+River Town Adventures 530 River Street, Lansing, 48933 One of our favorite places to kayak not only because of their kayak rentals but also because of the super fun-themed adventures they plan throughout the seasons! |

-Hawk Island 1601 E. Cavanaugh Rd., Lansing, 48910 Memorial Day Weekend through Labor Day Rent pedal boats (some shaped like swans) or kayaks! |
+Hawk Island 1601 E. Cavanaugh Rd., Lansing, 48910 Memorial Day Weekend through Labor Day Rent pedal boats (some shaped like swans) or kayaks!
+NOTE: Pedal boats not available for 2023 while preparation is made for the installment of a new boat rental dock. |

 Burchfield Park 881 Grovenburg Rd, Holt, 48842 Memorial Day Weekend through Labor Day Burchfield offers canoe and kayak rentals on the river and pedal boat rental on the pond. |